Let's Learn the Difference Between MAKE and DO (with Practice Exercises)

 Make + an offer

 “We’ve made an offer, and we’re waiting for an answer.”

-Do you have any questions or requests?
-Share them in the comments below.
-And if you found this helpful, please spread the knowledge and share it with your friends.
+Do you have any questions?
+Let me know in the comments below.
+And if you found this helpful, please spread the knowledge and share it with your friends :)

 Get this free lesson in a convenient PDF including practice exercises with answers.